cdeck3r/acbattery/_posts/2024-08-20-acbattery.md

 {% include image-gallery.html folder="/assets/schematics" %}

+A key component of the system is the inverter driver board, which comprises four independently controllable MOSFETs.
+The MOSFET on channel 1 is responsible for precharging the inverter; when the inverter is activated, this MOSFET connects the battery via a circuit that limits the current to 2A, allowing the capacitors within the inverter to precharge.
+After a few seconds, the driver board engages the other three MOSFETs, while the precharge channel is deactivated.
+At this point, the battery connects to the inverter at full load, and power is distributed across the three MOSFETs, which helps manage heat dissipation under load.

 ### Networked Units

 The AC battery incorporates networked embedded devices for controlling and monitoring its operation: